sybrew/the-seo-framework/readme.txt

 		* Term titles no longer have their HTML tags stripped in the generated SEO titles by default.
 		* When no blog description or tagline is set, the left/right example titles are no longer partially emptied when JS is deactivated.
 		* Duplicated spaces are no longer counted by the pixel and character counters, and they'll be removed from the front-end output.
+		* Settings are now correctly registered before the plugin tries to upgrade.
+		* The sitemap is now correctly registered via `WP_Rewrite` when the plugin is installed for the first time.

 * **For translators:**
 	* **New translations are available.**